-Please contact ALRW at (440) 933-6226 if you would like more information about their source water assessment or would like a copy of their 2024 CCR.
+Please contact ALRW at (440) 933-6226 for more information about their source water assessment.

 What Are Sources Of Contamination To Drinking Water?

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material and can pick up substances resulting from the presence of animals or from human activity.